canjs/can-route/route_map.md

 ## Use

-`route.map` provides an easy to way make your Application ViewModel object cross-bound to `route`, using an internal can-map instance, which is serialized into the hash (or pushstate URLs).
+`route.map` provides an easy to way make your Application ViewModel object cross-bound to `route`, using an internal map instance, which is serialized into the hash (or pushstate URLs).

 ```js
 var ViewModel = DefineMap.extend({